phrohdoh/oraide/docs/dev/architecture.md

 - Symbol tables (this doesn't exist in the code yet)
     - What / Why / How

-## oraml
+## oraide_miniyaml

-> "OpenRA Markup Language" or "OpenRA MiniYaml Language" or \<whatever you want it to stand for\>

-This package converts a text document into an [AST](https://en.wikipedia.org/wiki/Abstract_syntax_tree) in stages.
+This package converts a text document into a tree of nodes.

 ### The `lexer` Module